rclone/rclone/docs/content/commands/rclone_serve_webdav.md

       --server-write-timeout Duration          Timeout for server writing data (default 1h0m0s) --template string                        User-specified template
       --uid uint32                             Override the uid field set by the filesystem (not supported on Windows) (default 1000)
-      --umask int                              Override the permission bits set by the filesystem (not supported on Windows) (default 2)
+      --umask FileMode                         Override the permission bits set by the filesystem (not supported on Windows) (default 002)
       --user string                            User name for authentication
       --vfs-block-norm-dupes                   If duplicate filenames exist in the same directory (after normalization), log an error and hide the duplicates (may have a performance cost)
       --vfs-cache-max-age Duration             Max time since last access of objects in the cache (default 1h0m0s)